canonical/jaas-documentation/explanation/jaas_overview.rst

 For authentication of users or service accounts, JAAS requires an *OIDC Provider* (Hydra) that handles the standard OAuth2.0 flows including browser flow, device flow, and client credentials.

+For more information on the architecture on JAAS and its scalability, check out our :doc:`architecture <./jaas_architecture>` doc.